BaysC/blog-samples/2021-06-Amazonian-Conda/README.md

 (Running an AWS Lambda function against an Anaconda runtime)

 ## Introduction
-As a consulting data scientist, I believe a key consideration is flexibility to perform technical work across a range of environments, to meet my customer's specific needs.
-At the same time, I am always looking for ways to re-use pre-existing work, and in particular to shift data workloads to the cloud wherever possible.
+As a consulting data scientist, I believe a key strength is flexibility to perform technical work across a range of environments, to meet my customer's specific needs.
+At the same time, I am always looking for ways to re-use existing work, and also to shift data workloads to the cloud wherever possible.

 The conda package manager allows the consistent definition of Python runtimes, portable across machines and systems.
-In this blog, I shall sketch out how to make the most of this feature, and how a conda-defined environment can be used with AWS Lambda to lift-and-shift a local workload straight to the cloud.
+In this blog, I shall sketch out how to make the most of this feature, and AWS Lambda can use a conda-defined environment, lifting-and-shifting a local workload to the cloud.

 ## Why Anaconda?